FR

 How members actually move.

 A strong commercial gym layout mirrors the natural flow of a workout.
-Members generally arrive, change, warm up, train, and finish — layouts that respect this sequence feel more intuitive.
+Most members follow a simple sequence, and layouts that support this sequence tend to feel more intuitive.

 Grouping equipment by muscle group helps members move efficiently through their workouts.
 It also makes the gym easier to understand for newer members.

 Highly versatile equipment such as cable machines and smith machines are often positioned centrally or duplicated across zones.
-Quebec‑based Maxi‑Forme Cap‑Rouge uses a smart version of this: an 8‑stack jungle at one end and functional trainers at the other, so members never need to cross the floor to access cables.
+Quebec-based gym chain Maxi-Forme used a smart version of this strategy by placing an 8-stack jungle at one end of the gym and functional trainers at the other — members did not need to cross the entire facility to access cables.

-Dumbbells deserve a clearly defined zone — one of the most important areas in the facility, and one that generates congestion when squeezed into leftover space.
+Dumbbells also deserve a clearly defined area.
+They are one of the most important zones in the facility and tend to generate congestion if they are squeezed into leftover space.

 Maxi-Forme Cap-Rouge — cable jungle and functional trainers

-Plate II Maxi‑Forme Cap‑Rouge — duplicated cable stations at opposite ends of the floor keep peak‑hour flow open without sacrificing the strength footprint.
+Maxi-Forme Cap-Rouge Duplicated cable stations at opposite ends of the floor keep peak-hour flow open without sacrificing the strength footprint.
+View the full case study.

 Ceiling height

-9 ft minimum.
-10–14 ft is ideal for most commercial floors.
-14 ft+ adds the perception of an airy, open room and supports turf or performance zones.
+• 14 ft+ adds to the perception of an airy, open room

-Higher ceilings improve airflow, lighting quality, and comfort during overhead movements.
+Higher ceilings also improve lighting quality and comfort during overhead movements.

 Electrical

+Electrical planning should happen early, especially in cardio-heavy facilities.
 Most commercial cardio units run on 120V, but many require dedicated 20A circuits.
-Connected equipment may also need reliable internet access at each station.
+Connected equipment may also require reliable internet access.

 HVAC